Andrew-at/py_calculator/README.md

 Over time I would like to add more interesting functions to it, such as:
 A square root function without using the builtin python sqrt function.
-A sequence function that generates a fibonacci sequence of integers from start and end values. a pythagoras function, may just stick with hypotenuse but add other sides over time.
+A sequence function that generates a fibonacci sequence of integers from start and end values.
+A Pythagoras function, may just stick with hypotenuse but add other sides over time.